sagemathinc/cocalc/notes/final_push.md

-[ ] install sage-5.10.beta3, all optional packages, etc., into base machine, and get stats stuff working :-)
+[x] install sage-5.10.beta3, all optional packages, etc., into base machine, and get stats stuff working :-)

+[x] (0:15?)
+(0:07) UI: terms of usage error message covers the checkmark making it impossible to click and agree?! fix account.css

+--> [ ] fix math %md mode to *genuinely* escape 100% of stuff in $'s and $$'s.
+DO THIS ASAP, since not backward compatible.

+[ ] (1:00?)
+Create "%md" markdown that has inline backtick code, then zoom by increasing font size and that code doesn't get bigger.

 [ ] admin: need to make a file with stuff like:
 # How to snapshot all nodes: